kinzelj/budget-manager/README.md

 Application designed to work with CapitalOne transaction dowloads in CSV file format.

-Imported data must be a .csv file with the following table headers:
+Imported data must be a .csv file with the following table headers (example data in project repo):
 - "Transaction Date"
 - "Posted Date"
 - "Category"